Mega Menu

 4. Start a Loyalty Program

-Coffee shops get a large percentage of their business from regulars.
+Coffee shops and cafés get a large percentage of their business from regulars.
 Reward your most loyal customers with an occasional free coffee, pastry, or bag of beans.
 There’s no need to get stingy with your loyalty rewards – those who take advantage of it are those spending the most time and money in your store.
 It shouldn’t take six months to earn a free drip coffee.
 In addition, integrate your POS system with your loyalty program to help you manage it.
 This creates a simple customer database that you can also use for email marketing down the road.

 5. Offer a Wide Variety of Products (But Not Too Wide)